The Environmental Law Program congratulates this year’s group of students in the class of 2017 who earned a concentration in Environmental Law

 The University of Maryland's environmental law clinic provides students with an active docket of environmental litigation and policy matters to develop their advocacy skills.
 The American Bar Association recognized the Clinic’s outstanding work in 2012 by honoring them with its Distinguished Achievement Award in Environmental Law and Policy.
 Students also gain hands-on experience through the externship program.

 The environmental law program also supports a vibrant student community, including environmental law moot court and negotiation teams that regularly excel in nationwide competitions and the Maryland Environmental Law Society, the student-run environmental advocacy group.

 Students also have the opportunity to work as research assistants for faculty members.
 The Berman Student Fellowship provides a student the opportunity to work for Environmental Law faculty on environmental law research and scholarly publications.
+The Fedder Scholar Program gives our students the opportunity to travel and present their research to an international community of environmental scholars.
+In addition to working with our own environmental law faculty members, we encourage students to partner with other programs here at the law school, including The Network for Public Health Law.
 The Network for Public Health Law connects and serves individuals and organizations committed to applying the law to improve public health.
 Working with and for public health practitioners; local, tribal, state and federal officials; lawyers; policy-makers and public health advocates, the Network delivers innovative legal technical assistance, training materials, and programs on public health law and connects those resources with petitioners and government officials working in the public health law field.
 The Eastern Region will provide assistance on all public health matters focusing on environmental health, food safety and injury prevention.

 For more information about the UM Carey Law's Environmental Law Program please contact us.